Scottish names are unique but varied and the origins of many go back as far as Medieval times, some even further.

 One quick look and it's pretty easy to see how quickly this situation could get confusing!

 Obviously there would often be more than one baker, smith, shepherd etc. even in a village or small town, and many families originated from the same village, town, area or region.

 Combine these problems with the limited selection of

 Scottish forenames and you'll soon see why nicknames became common.

 And we're not just talking 'shorty' or 'red' or other modern-day nicknames.

-These nicknames often literally 'described' the person - either by his/her physical attributes 'dark haired', tall, thin etc., or by using some specific fact such as a well-know personality trait (eg. bad tempered) or a specific possession (eg. a boat) to differentiate between them.
+Traditional Scottish nicknames often literally described the person, either by his/her physical attributes ie. dark haired, tall, thin etc., or by using some specific fact such as a well-know personality trait (eg. bad tempered) or a specific possession (eg. a boat) to differentiate between them.